marteresagh/Project-2016/462095/README.md

 ___
 #1.Model LAR
-This project consists in reproducing graphically the house of the Parliament of Bangladesh: *National Assembly Building*, designed by *Louis Kahn*.
+This project consists in reproducing graphically the house of the Parliament of Bangladesh: **National Assembly Building**, designed by **Louis Kahn**.

+The architect’s key design philosophy was to represent Bangladeshi culture and heritage, while at the same time optimizing the use of space.
+The exterior of the building is striking in its simplicity, with huge walls and large openings of regular geometric shapes.

+The building consists of nine individual blocks that I have recreated separately.
 ##Minister's lounge

+These are residences for the members of the Parliament.

+To model this structure I first created the skeleton of plan.
 <img src="lounge_pianta.jpg" width=450/>
 <img src="alloggi top.jpg" width=450/> <img src="alloggi front.jpg" width=400/>
 ##Office